Rocío Banquells (album)

 Rocío Banquells is the 1st studio album by Mexican pop singer Rocío Banquells.
-This album was released on 1985.
+This album was released in 1985.

 History

 The album debut of the great Mexican singer Rocío Banquells.
 The album includes songs as Este hombre no se toca, Luna Mágica and Abrázame.
 The album is considered one of the classics of the Spanish-Language music of the 1980s.
 The majority of the records was written and produced by famous Di Felisatti & J.R.
 Florez group.